MGT 043 Organizational Behavior 3 Credits

 MGT 301 Strategic Management in a Global Environment 3 Credits

-The capstone business class, integrating concepts and practices from the core business classes, utilizing an organizationwide strategic perspective and examining the relationship among firm strategy, structure and environment.
-The course emphasizes strategic analysis strategy formulation, and strategy implementation so as to achieve sustainable competitive advantage.
+The capstone business class, integrating concepts and practices from core business classes, utilizing an organization-wide, strategic perspective and examining the relationship among firm strategy, structure and environment.
+Course emphasizes strategic analysis, strategy formulation, and strategy implementation to achieve sustainable competitive advantage.
 Corporate governance, corporate social responsibility and business ethics are incorporated into the strategic perspective.
-Case analyses and competitive simulation game are the central learning components.
-Must have senior standing in the College of Business and Economics, and completion of the college core.
+Case analyses and competitive simulation game are central learning components.
+Senior standing in the College of Business and completion of college core.

-MGT 306 (ENTP 306) Decision Making in Small Business and Non-profit Enterprise 3 Credits
+MGT 306 (ENTP 306) Decision Making and Problem Solving in Business 3 Credits

 MGT 328 (SCM 328) Negotiations and Conflict Management 3 Credits